rtmelton/bayesian/README.md

 # bayesian
-Measure-theoretic approach to Bayesian statistics.
-It's Bayesian statistics for mathematicians.
+Bayesian statistics for mathematicians.
+A measure-theoretic approach to Bayesian statistics.
 Sigma-algebra stuff.
 Need to be okay with Radon-Nikodym derivatives.